mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Shimaraak is a large, high-gravity world with a thin, low atmosphere.
-The world has few mountain ranges of note but its shallow oceans are rich in high- grade metals and rare-earth minerals.
+The world has few mountain ranges of note but its shallow oceans are rich in high-grade metals and rare-earth minerals.
 The industrial worlds of Saregon are eager to get their hands on these untapped resources but the Scout Service has acquired a proclamation from the Emperor